jgressmann/supercan/README.md

 ## 2. Windows API & demo app

-Simply build the Visual Studio solution in the Windows folder.
+Build the Visual Studio solution in the Windows folder.
 I use Visual Studio Community 2019 which is available free of charge for non-commercial products (as of this writing).

 The solution contains code for a demo application that sends and dumps CAN traffic.

 ## 3. Linux socketcan driver

-To build the Linux kernel module follow [these instructions](Linux/README.md).
+To build the Linux kernel module, please follow [these instructions](Linux/README.md).